SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

   --o-visualization ../data/results/paired-end-primers-trimmed.qzv
 ```

 View demux.qzv here: https://view.qiime2.org/ and have a look at the quality of your sequences.
 From these plots, we'll decide how much to trim the sequences for quality.
+A sample files is available [here](https://github.com/SmithsonianWorkshops/2019-03-05-metabarcoding/raw/master/Metabarcoding_with_Qiime/qiime_artifacts/paired-end-primers-trimmed.qzv)

 ### DADA2 quality control